downshift-js/downshift/README.md

 ## The problem

-You need an autocomplete/combobox/select experience in your application and you want it to be accessible.
+You need an autocomplete/combobox or a select experience in your application and you want it to be accessible.
 You also want it to be simple and flexible to account for your use cases.
-Finally, it should follow the [ARIA design pattern][combobox-aria] for a combobox.
+Finally, it should follow the ARIA design pattern for a [combobox][combobox-aria] or a [select][select-aria], depending on your use case.

 ## This solution

 This library provides its users two main sets of solutions: the `Downshift` component and a set of hooks.
-The component is still the main part of the library, providing autocomplete/combobox logic as a render prop.
-The hooks are newer and are going to be the way forward to provide accessibility logic to widgets.
-Right now we support `useSelect` for `select` components, `useCombobox` for `combobox/autocomplete` and `useMultipleSelection` to make multiple selection easier for the first two experiences.
+The component is still the main part of the library, providing the autocomplete/combobox logic as a render prop.
+The hooks are newer and are going to be the way forward to providing accessibile experiences.
+Right now we support `useSelect` for `select` components, `useCombobox` for `combobox/autocomplete` inputs and `useMultipleSelection` to make the selection of multiple items easier for both the `select` and `combobox` elements.

-Since `useCombobox` and the component `Downshift` aim to provide accessibility to the same kind of widget, we suggest trying the new `useCombobox` and if you feel that `Downshift` still covers your use case better then use that instead.
-Both of them are actively maintained but we are cool kids from the future and prefer to share `React` logic via hooks.
+Since both `useCombobox` and the component `Downshift` aim to provide accessibility to a combobox, we suggest trying the new `useCombobox` first.
+If you feel that `Downshift` still covers your use cases better then use the component instead.
+However, if these use cases should also be covered in `useCombobx`, make sure to create an issue to help us improve the hook.
+Both the hooks and the component are actively maintained but we are cool kids from the future and prefer to share `React` logic via hooks.

-The `README` on this page is only for the component while each hook has its own `README` file, check below.
-But they are similar in many concepts so you can always switch between them in order to find information.
+The `README` on this page convers only the component while each hook has its own `README` file.
+Check [below](#the-react-hooks-api) for links to each.
+Both the component and the hooks are similar in many concepts so you can always switch between the documentation in order to find information.

 ### Downshift component

-This is a component that controls user interactions and state for you so you can create autocomplete, dropdown, select, etc. components.
+This is a component that controls user interactions and state for you so you can create autocomplete/combobox or select dropdown components.
 It uses a [render prop][use-a-render-prop] which gives you maximum flexibility with a minimal API because you are responsible for the rendering of everything and you simply apply props to what you're rendering.